Schossi/ActionAdventureWeb/_pages/manual/hero/temple.md

 ## Block

-The __HeroBlock__ lets player move it by using on of the __HeroBlockAction__ actions located at each side.
+The __HeroBlock__ lets player move it by using one of the __HeroBlockAction__ actions located at each side.
 For some other examples of using this prefab, like falling down or activating a switch, check out the [HeroDebuggingBlock]({% link _pages/manual/hero/debug.md %}) debug scene.

 One notable difference in the activation of this action is that it ends once the button that activated it is released.
 This is detected using the CONTEXT_ACTION_RELEASE message which is sent from the __HeroCharacter__ state machine inside the setup prefab.